Head & Neck Cancers

 - Salivary glands

-At Jefferson, we have some of the premier oral and maxillofacial surgeons in the Delaware Valley.
+Jefferson Health houses some of the most premier oral and maxillofacial surgeons in the Delaware Valley.
 Our surgeons will explain what to expect before, during and after your procedure.

 Our radiation oncologists are continually improving patient outcomes by providing carefully coordinated and sequenced radiation therapies.
-Radiation therapies help a significant number of our patients realize cures, while it successfully slows the progress of cancers for many others.
+Radiation therapies help to cure a significant number of our patients, and successfully slow the progress of cancers for many others.

-Medical oncologists at Jefferson often utilize chemotherapy, which uses systemic treatment in the form of intravenous injections of anticancer drugs or, less commonly, oral medications to kill cancer cells.
+Medical oncologists at Jefferson Health often administer chemotherapy in the form of intravenous injections of anticancer drugs or, less commonly, oral medications to kill cancer cells.